ntrrgc/right-window/README.md

 will focus the window next to the right.
 Available directions are `left`, `right`, `up` and `down`.

 The `-f` parameter tells the `right-window` command to focus the found window .
 Alternatively, `-s` *switches* the current window with the found window, swapping their position and size.

+You can also use `-g` to print the system identifier of the matched window.
+This is useful if you want to use `right-window` as a starting point for creating other utilities.

 The command is intended to be bound as a series of hotkeys, e.g: